 In order to help smallholder farmers, many countries have implemented policies to capture and boost the value within the country.
 For example, in Tanzania, the Tanzania Coffee Board has separated coffee growing zones into wet and dry coffee processing zones and provided financing for processing machines while Rwanda and Ethiopia have restricted the highest quality of coffee to export.
 The same policy has been debated in other African countries, especially when the highest grade cannot capture the same price locally as it can globally, particularly when local incomes cannot afford the global price.

 The value in foreign markets for many African resources is ten times the local price.
 East Africa accounts for more than 14 percent of global tea supply.
 Yet, for example in Ethiopia and Tanzania, a kilo of tea that may garner $50 in the United States may only garner $10 locally.
-In Malawi, tobacco is a big cash crop yet only a few large scale operations in cigarette making exist.
+In Malawi, tobacco is a big cash crop yet only a few large-scale operations in cigarette making exist.
 Liberia is a natural rubber hub and with local companies is seeing more of the value moved onshore.
-These are only few drops in the large African agribusiness bucket of opportunities.
+These are only a few drops in the large African agribusiness bucket of opportunities.

 Investment Is Needed In African Agribusiness

-While government efforts to help the sector are commendable, there is a need to build local companies that can export a high quality local brand.
+While government efforts to help the sector are commendable, there is a need to build local companies that can export a high-quality local brand.
 The challenge in moving the value chain onshore within African companies are numerous but not insurmountable.
-While development banks and development finance institutions have made credit available to more small and medium sized enterprises, credit and capital constraints are still obstacles to growth.
+While development banks and development finance institutions have made credit available to more small and medium-sized enterprises, credit and capital constraints are still obstacles to growth.

 Beyond capital, the greatest need is technical expertise and business skills.
 Scaling in African agribusiness involves many hurdles, including building international networks with importers and distributors, managing the quality of the product and timing (variations in quality and delays are not allowed), managing quantities and prices on the market, and putting in place infrastructure (i.e., bagging facilities, washing machines, etc.) to support the business.
-Investors must a play a role in combating these hurdles and many more.
+Investors must play a role in combating these hurdles and many more.
 Additionally, “[investors] need to ‘get’ social enterprise and Africa,” says Tim in describing how to find the right investors.